camera-mc-dev/mc_base/README.md

   - `mc_base`: a top level directory in which to put the other parts of the project
   - `mc_core`: core framework library and tools, including calibration, image io and renderer.
   - `mc_bgs`: tools and libs for background subtraction.
 Includes a clone of 3rd party IMBS bgs algorithm.
-  - `mc_sds`: implementation of //Stochastic Diffusion Search// - well, more or less.
+  - `mc_sds`: implementation of *Stochastic Diffusion Search* - well, more or less.
 A kind of evolutionary algorithm for non-linear minimisation.
 Not the fastest solver in the world, but easy to use and quite robust.
   - `mc_imgproc`: image processing tools like debayering and ASEF/MSER filters
-  - `mc_grabber`: Tools as deployed on //Boromir// for grabbing images/video from the JAI cameras using the SISO grabbers.
+  - `mc_grabber`: Tools as deployed on *Boromir* for grabbing images/video from the JAI cameras using the SISO grabbers.
   - `mc_reconstruction`: Occupancy maps, and sparse-pose-fusion (e.g. take 2D pose detections from OpenPose or AlphaPose and do cross-camera association and 3D reconstruction)
   - `mc_fitting`: Implementations of models like SMPL, STAR, DynaDog and solvers to fit the models to point clouds, motion capture markers, sparse pose, and dense pose
   - `mc_footContact`: Tools for the foot contact project for sprinting and skeleton.